exAspArk/batch-loader/README.md

 * It doesn't try to mimic implementations in other programming languages which have an asynchronous nature.
 So, it doesn't load extra dependencies to bring such primitives as Promises, which are not very popular in Ruby community.
 Instead, it uses the idea of lazy objects, which are included in the [Ruby standard library](https://ruby-doc.org/core-2.4.1/Enumerable.html#method-i-lazy).
 These lazy objects allow one to return the necessary data at the end when it's necessary.
 * It doesn't force you to share batching through variables or custom defined classes, just pass a block to the `batch` method.
 * It doesn't require to return an array of the loaded objects in the same order as the passed items.
-I find it difficult to satisfy these constraints: to sort the loaded objects, add `nil` values for the missing ones, etc. Instead, it provides the `loader` lambda which simply maps an item to the loaded object.
+I find it difficult to satisfy these constraints: to sort the loaded objects and add `nil` values for the missing ones.
+Instead, it provides the `loader` lambda which simply maps an item to the loaded object.
 * It doesn't depend on any other external dependencies.
 For example, no need to load huge external libraries for thread-safety, the gem is thread-safe out of the box.

 ## License